 Another popular debt consolidation tool is a credit card that offers a zero-balance transfer option.
 This allows you to pay off your debts and still improve your credit-card score.

 A settlement occurs when a lender agrees to pay less than the full balance of a debt in exchange for one large repayment.
-Many lenders will agree to a settlement because it is cheaper and easier than trying to collect a loan.
+Many lenders will agree to a settlement as one of many debt relief options because it is cheaper and easier than trying to collect a loan.

 The biggest advantage to debt settlement is that it gets rid of the obligation fast.
 These settlements can also improve your credit score by wiping out records of debt.